 At the BCC, interns function as professionals in training and are considered an integral part of the staff.
 The BCC is the primary resource for individual therapy for the university’s enrolled students, both residential and commuter.
 Students seeking services come with a wide range of presenting concerns from normative developmental issues (e.g., transitional struggles, individuation, relationships, identity development and cultural adjustment) to more serious or longstanding issues (e.g., depression, anxiety, eating disorders, trauma, self-harming behavior, family of origin issues).
 The BCC also seeks to be a comprehensive campus resource providing process-oriented and psycho-educational group therapy, outreach/prevention/wellness programming, and drop-in consultation and referrals for students, faculty and staff.

-All clinical services, supervision and training are taking place on-site, from the counseling center for the 2020-21 training year.
-Interns will begin by providing most client services via video telepsychology, with limited psychological testing services done in-person, with proper safeguards.
-BCC and Biola University take the health and safety of its employees and clients seriously and worked closely with public health officials and University medical staff/administrators to establish safety procedures for on-site work.
+All supervision and training took place on-site, from the counseling center for the 2020-21 training year.
+Interns provided most client services via video telepsychology, with limited psychological testing services done in-person, with proper safeguards.
+Services will take place in person for the 2021-22 training year, with interns working full time on site.
+BCC and Biola University take the health and safety of its employees and clients seriously and work closely with public health officials and University medical staff/administrators to establish safety procedures for on-site work.
 Any questions about safety procedures should be directed to the BCC Internship Training Director.